belindamo/derp/section_notes/01-research-concept-direction.md

 Revise:

-* add to first section, the simulate anneal
+* add to first section, the simulate annealing aspect becathis first randomly initializing and then slowly converging *

 \---